marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

     npx gatsby new project

-There is a small glitch here, Gatsby always generates a new project in a folder named after the project itself.
+There is a small glitch here: Gatsby always generates a new project in a folder named after the project itself.
-But I don't really want to have a nested folder so I run:
+But I don't really want to have a nested folder in my repository, so I run:

     rm README.md && mv -f ./project/{,.}* .
     rm -rf ./project